raspberrypilearning/recruiting-volunteers/en/step_3.md

 --- /collapse ---
 </div>
 <div>

+--- task ---

+**Write a role description** for the roles available at your Dojo using the examples above and considering the specific needs of your Dojo.

+--- /task ---

-When writing your role description, make sure it offers a good volunteering experience, so it is attractive to potential volunteers.
+When writing the description, make sure it offers a good volunteering experience, so it is attractive to potential volunteers.
 Some things that can make the experience positive for volunteers are listed below.

 + Enjoyable
 + Inclusive of everyone